Eliastik/fake-virus-launcher/README.md

 ### About

-* Version: 2.0.1 (27/02/2023)
+* Version: 2.1.0 (2/21/2024)
 * By Eliastik - [eliastiksofts.com](http://eliastiksofts.com) - Contact : [eliastiksofts.com/contact](http://eliastiksofts.com/contact)
 * License: GNU GPLv3 (see the LICENCE.txt file)

 #### Technologies

 * Angular
-* ElectronJS
+* NeutralinoJS
 * TypeScript

 ### How to build?

-To build the app, you need to have installed Node.js and npm.
+To build the app, you need to have Node.js and npm installed.

-To start, run this command:
+To get started, run this command:

 `npm install`

+Next, run the following command to download the binaries provided by NeutralinoJS to compile:

+`npm run neu-update`

-Then run one of these command to compile the application (Angular) then package it into an executable (Electron).
+Next, run the following command to compile the application (Angular) and then compile it into an executable (NeutralinoJS):

+`npm run neu-build`

-The executable will then be packaged in the electron/output folder.
+The application will then be packaged in the dist/virus-launcher folder.

-#### For Windows (64 bits)

-Please keep in mind that if you want to build the Windows executable on a Linux environment, you will need to install Wine.

-`npm run package`

-#### For Windows (32 bits)

-Please keep in mind that if you want to build the Windows executable (32-bits) on a Linux environment, you will need to install the 32-bit version of Wine.

-`npm run package:32`

-#### For Linux (32 bits)
+You can also run the following command to start the application directly:

-`npm run package-linux`
+`npm run neu-run`

 ## Français

 Fake Virus Launcher est un lanceur de faux virus - voir https://www.eliastiksofts.com/faux-virus/

 ### À propos
-* Version : 2.0.1 (27/02/2023)
+* Version : 2.1.0 (21/03/2024)
 * Par Eliastik - eliastiksofts.com - Contact : eliastiksofts.com/contact
 * Licence : GNU GPLv3 (voir le fichier LICENCE.txt)

 ### Technologies

 * Angular
-* ElectronJS
+* NeutralinoJS
 * TypeScript

 ### Comment compiler ?